 Writing for the workplace is a course designed specifically for those students who are earning technical certificates and Career and Technical Education (CTE) AAS degrees.
 This course is UACCB-specific and will not transfer to another institution, nor will the course transfer for any non-CTE AA or AS degree.
 This course is a college-level, four credit course that tightly focuses on technical writing for the workplace while reviewing foundational reading and writing elements.
-Students entering the workforce.
+Students will participate in active/hands on learning projects which focus on only the technical writing these students will need upon entering the workforce.